gig22002/cybersecurityProjects/networkAudit/README.md

 # Nmap and Shodan.io Auditing Tool

+## Overview

+This is a command line tool intended to transform an .xml output of an Nmap scan in conjunction with paired data from Shodan.io to discover internal and external port exposures on a network.

 ## Usage

 Create a `.env` file in this directory containing your Shodan API key in the format of `SHODAN_KEY=[yourKeyHere]`.